Aerilius/sketchup-console-plus/design/Technical Overview.md

 ## User Interface

 The user interface uses Bootstrap for CSS and some widgets.
 The user interface consists of modules `console` (with `output`) and `editor`, which each are wrappers around an instance of ace.

+## Ace Editor

+The [ace editor](https://ace.c9.io/) is an IDE based on web technologies.
+To update to a new version, download from the [prepackaged versions](https://github.com/ajaxorg/ace-builds/).
+For the old Internet-Explorer-based webdialogs in older SketchUp versions, I had to heavily patch ace to circumvent errors caused by limited web standard support.
+This is not necessary anymore since this version does at the moment not aim for backward compatibility.
+Remaining patches can be found in the `patches` directory.